 “Do you think there’s a host!”
 I bellowed.
 “How can there not be a host?
 Where did this enormous party come from?
 Who started it?
 What’s it doing here?
 And how did we get here?”

-They were enthralled.
+They were intrigued.
 It had never crossed their minds.

-“I don’t know,” said a man in a blue and yellow suit.
+“I don’t know,” said a man in a midnight suit and golden tie.
 “I mean, you’re right.
 We all got here the same way.”